-On 10 November 2015, the Company disposed of Zuowei together with its immediate holding corporation, Hebei Bridges Investments Limited ("HBIL"), for a cash consideration of RMB1,000 (See Note 25).
+On 10 November 2015, the Company disposed of Zuowei together with its immediate holding corporation, Hebei Bridges Investments Limited ("HBIL"), for a cash consideration of RMB1,000 (See Note 25(i)).

-The financial performance and cash flow information presented are for the 11 months ended 10 November 2015 (2015 column) and the financial year ended 31 December 2014.
+The financial performance and cash flow information presented are for the 11 months ended 10 November 2015.